Elmapul/Tile-map-reader/README.md

 test instructions:
 1)open an web browser

 2)browse to 127.0.0.1

-3)browse until you find load.php then open it.
+3)browse to the folder you created

-know issues:
+Know issues:

 1)by default elias94xx/Online-Tile-Map-Editor write 0 on an position that you didn't specify which tile should be there. this is not an big issue if the tile is transparent, but since in this example it's not, this reader